I learned the heart of Chinese medicine, a wonderful way of looking at human life.

 Once an actor living in Los Angeles, Michael Egan decided he wanted to help people in a deeper way than just making them laugh.
 He learned about acupuncture after receiving several treatments for tennis elbow.
 The more he learned about acupuncture, the more he wanted to learn.

-The professors at Northwestern had a great impact on Michael.
+The professors at Northwestern had a great impact on him.
 “I learned the heart of Chinese medicine – a wonderful way of looking at human life, how we relate to the environment, and how the environment relates to us.”

-Michael also really appreciated Northwestern’s professional educational environment for students.
+Egan also really appreciated Northwestern’s professional educational environment for students.
 “The school presents itself in a professional way and strives to make sure that students have the knowledge and tools necessary to become professional in their own practices.”

-Michael would encourage others to enroll in the acupuncture and Oriental medicine program.
+Egan would encourage others to enroll in the acupuncture and Oriental medicine program.
 “Enrolling in the program is a challenging, rewarding and amazing journey that will change your life.”